jerryhgladinet/docs/admin/source/chapter03.rst

     default administrator in the tenant so normally they are just normal team users in the tenant.

-    However, they can elevate themselves into admin role by clicking the elevation icon that is available to delegated administrators.
+    However, they can elevate themselves into the admin role by clicking the elevation icon that is available to delegated administrators.

     .. figure:: _static/image_s4_3_18b.png